-The following table sets forth information as of April 30, 2013 regarding our current Named Executive Officers:
+The following table sets forth information regarding our current executive officers as of April 30, 2014:

-Named Executive Officer Age Position Steven W. King 49 President and Chief Executive Officer, Director Paul J. Lytle 45 Chief Financial Officer Shelley P.M.
+Executive Officer Age Position Steven W. King 50 President and Chief Executive Officer, Director Paul J. Lytle 46 Chief Financial Officer Shelley P.M.
 Fussey, Ph.D.
-47 Vice President, Intellectual Property Jeffrey L. Masten 52 Vice President, Quality Joseph S. Shan 40 Vice President, Clinical & Regulatory Affairs Mark R. Ziebell 49 Vice President, General Counsel and Corporate Secretary
+48 Vice President, Intellectual Property Joseph S. Shan 41 Vice President, Clinical & Regulatory Affairs Mark R. Ziebell 50 Vice President, General Counsel and Corporate Secretary

-The following biographies describe the business experience of our Named Executive Officers.
+The following biographies describe the business experience of our executive officers.
 For the biography of Mr. King, see "Proposal No. 1: Election of Directors" above.

 Paul J. Lytle has served as Chief Financial Officer since August 2002 and has over 20 years of finance and accounting experience.
-Mr. Lytle oversees various functions, including finance and accounting, financial reporting, Corporate Governance, investor relations, human resources and information technology.
+Mr. Lytle oversees various functions, including finance and accounting, financial reporting, corporate governance, investor relations, human resources and information technology.
 Mr. Lytle started with Peregrine in March 1997 as Corporate Controller and has held positions of increasing responsibility at the Company.
 Mr. Lytle was promoted to Vice President of Finance and Accounting and was elected as the Company's Corporate Secretary from 2000 through July 2012.
-Prior to joining Peregrine, Mr. Lytle worked for Deloitte & Touche LLP.
-Mr. Lytle holds a B.S. in Business Administration from the California State University at Long Beach and is a certified public accountant in the State of California and a member of the American Institute of Certified Public Accountants.
+Prior to joining Peregrine, Mr. Lytle worked for Deloitte LLP.
+Mr. Lytle holds a B.S. in Business Administration from the California State University at Long Beach and is a certified public accountant in the State of California.